 By Dominic Garnett, fishing author & Digital Content Creator for the Angling Trust

-With basic tackle being cheap to buy and Environment Agency fishing licences for kids now FREE, angling must be one of the easiest summer activities for families.
+With basic tackle being cheap to buy and Environment Agency fishing licences for kids now FREE, angling must be one of the best activities for families who want to get into the great outdoors and enjoy the countryside.
 But what’s the best way to get into fishing?
 Here’s my quick guide to getting started…

 As the sun comes out and families all over the UK start to enjoy being outdoors, now’s the perfect time for families and kids to go fishing.
 It’s fun and relaxing, not to mention a great way to get children outdoors and away from computer screens.